0xumarkhatab/Treasure-Hunt/README.md

                    | 80 | 81 | 82 | 83 | 84 | 85 | 86 | 87 | 88 | 89 |
                    | 90 | 91 | 92 | 93 | 94 | 95 | 96 | 97 | 98 | 99 |
                     -------------------------------------------------
 # Introduction
-Treasure Hunt is an on-chain lottery game where users can play, make the moves across the 10x10 board and Win ETH.
+Treasure Hunt is an `on-chain` game where users can `play`, make the moves across the `10x10 board` and `Win ETH`.

-The User who makes the move on the position where treasury is located , wins 90% of contract's funds .
+The User who makes the move on the position where treasury is located , `wins 90% of contract's funds` .

-The Game board is a virtual 10x10 Grid where users jsut need to mention a position number from 0-99
+The Game board is a virtual 10x10 Grid where users jsut need to mention a position number from `0-99`

 Treasury Position is determined through provable fair randomness source .